Dan Butler

 Butler, Daniel M., and Miguel M. Pereira.
 2018.
 “Are Donations to Charity an Effective Incentive for Public Officials?”
 Journal of Experimental Political Science 5 (1): 68-70.

-Butler, Daniel M., Elin Naurin, Patrik Öhberg.
+Butler, Daniel M., Elin Naurin, and Patrik Öhberg.
 2017.
-“Party Representatives' Adaptation to Election Results: Dyadic Responsiveness Revisited.”
-Comparative Political Studies 50 (14): 1973-1997.
+“Party Representatives' Adaptation to Election Results: Dyadic Responsiveness Revisited” Comparative Political Studies 50 (14): 1973-1997.

 Butler, Daniel M., and Charles Crabtree.
 2017.
 “Moving Beyond Measurement: Adapting Audit Studies to Test Bias-Reducing Interventions” Journal of Experimental Political Science 4 (1): 57-67.